Adopting a Child Through the Surrogacy Process

 How Our Family Law Attorneys Can Help

 At The Tholstrup Law Firm, L.P. we can walk you through the procedure, ensure that all contractual matters are handled professionally, and see that your rights and obligations are clearly spelled out and protected.
-As a family law firm that has been providing legal services in the greater Houston area for decades, we have the understanding and skills you need to pursue your dream of creating a new family or helping others to do so.
+As a Texas family law firm that has been providing legal services in the greater Houston area for decades, we have the understanding and skills you need to pursue your dream of creating a new family or helping others to do so.

 For legal assistance with surrogacy issues in Houston, call The Tholstrup Law Firm, L.P. at (713) 533-8457 or contact us online for a free, introductory consultation.

-After deciding to pursue the surrogacy process, you will need to find a surrogate with whom you can form a mutually-beneficial surrogacy contract.
+After deciding to pursue the surrogacy process in Houston, you will need to find a surrogate with whom you can form a mutually-beneficial surrogacy contract.
 These contracts need to spell out various issues, such as base compensation for the surrogate mother as well as compensation for any contingencies, the risks and liabilities that may be associated with the pregnancy and birth, the surrogate’s responsibilities concerning caring for herself and the unborn child during pregnancy, how to address any potential need for termination, and more.
 It is important to address every potential issue that could arise during the pregnancy and birth so that all parties have clarity on their rights and responsibilities.

 Two Types of Surrogacy Exist in Texas:

 - Traditional surrogacy.
 This involves using the egg of the surrogate mother.
 Because the surrogate is the biological parent, it must be treated as a legal adoption.
 The mother is then required to wait at least 48 hours after birth to give up her legal parental rights so that adoption process can ensue.
 All necessary surrogacy documentation must be filed after the birth.
 Because of the risks involved in this type of surrogacy, it is rarely pursued.